 RAID 3 uses at least 3 disks, where the first two serve to fragment the information in bytes as if it were a RAID 0, but it reserves the third disk to store only parity.
 In this way, it achieves high transfer speeds and if any of the two disks designated to store and fragment the information is damaged, the parity disk would be in charge of reconstructing the missing information, however, RAID 3 will not be able to reconstruct the information if two disks fail at the same time.

-RAID 4 requires a minimum of 3 disks and unlike RAID 3, it divides the information into blocks instead of bytes and also reserves a disk exclusively to store the parity data, which considerably accelerates the speed and stability of reading processes, in addition, by organizing information in blocks can serve several reading requests simultaneously with ease, however, if more than one disk fails at the same time, it would be impossible to reconstruct the information in the same way that happens with RAID 3.
+RAID 4 requires a minimum of 3 disks and unlike RAID 3, it divides the information into blocks instead of bytes and also reserves a disk exclusively to store the parity data, which considerably accelerates the speed and stability of reading processes, by organizing information in blocks can serve several reading requests simultaneously with ease, however, if more than one disk fails at the same time, it would be impossible to reconstruct the information in the same way that happens with RAID 3.

 RAID 5 does not reserve any particular disk to store parity.
 RAID 5 requires at least 3 disks and divides the information into blocks in the same way as in RAID 4, but with the difference that it will add a parity block for each stripe on each disk.
 This way, more space is available, however, RAID 5 will not be able to rebuild the information if more than one disk is damaged at the same time.

 Using RAID technology to improve data reading performance is a very common practice today.
-Many companies combine the benefits of NAS / DAS and RAID technologies to store large files securely and allow information to be accessible from multiple computers simultaneously without losing transfer speed, while minimizing the risk of data corruption at a low cost.
+Many companies combine the benefits of NAS / DAS and RAID technologies to store large files securely and allow information to be accessible from multiple computers simultaneously without losing transfer speed while minimizing the risk of data corruption at a low cost.
 However, as I mentioned before, RAID technology is not foolproof.
-Many of the RAID levels cannot reconstruct the information when more than one or two disks fail, for this reason, cloning your RAID to a single disk would allow you to have a complete copy of the programs, configurations and the system, in this way, if for some reason RAID cannot reconstruct the information, you would have a copy of the original information, which you could later use to replace the damaged information of your RAID and thus repair all the damage in a matter of minutes.
+Many of the RAID levels cannot reconstruct the information when more than one or two disks fail, for this reason, cloning your RAID to a single disk would allow you to have a complete copy of the programs, configurations, and the system, in this way, if for some reason RAID cannot reconstruct the information, you would have a copy of the original information, which you could later use to replace the damaged information of your RAID and thus repair all the damage in a matter of minutes.

 AOMEI Backupper is a professional data backup software.
-This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you step by step to clone a disk or partition with total security.
+This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you to step by step to clone a disk or partition with total security.

 Below I will show you how to use it.